LampAndMaxAxie/LampAndMaxAxieBot/README.md

 If importing (i.e. first time using the bot):
 1. Make sure your config.cfg file is up to date and accurate.
 2. Create your import file.
-Currently this takes the form: `seedNum, accountNum, accountAddr, discordId, scholarShare`, see `sampleTexts/` for an example.
+Currently this takes the form: `accountAddr, discordId, scholarShare, <scholarPayoutAddr>`, see `sampleTexts/` for an example.
 3. Copy the importScholars.py file from the scripts folder to the main code file.
-3. From your main bot directory, run `importScholars.py myImportFile.txt` for your input file.
+3. From your main bot directory, run `python3 importScholars.py myImportFile.txt` for your input file.
 Note, importing like this is only necessary if you have a large number of scholars and don't want to add them to the bot one by one via Guide item 3 below.
 Can delete the script and import file when no longer needed.

 ### Guide